ch-brian/undercoverleftshark/README.md

 ## Frontend:

-State throughout our frontend is largely handled by Apollo Client caching.
-This allows our entire frontend to update dynamically dependent on what GraphQL queries each component depend on.
+State throughout our frontend is largely handled by Apollo Client's local state management and clientside caching.
+This allows our entire frontend to update dynamically dependent on what GraphQL queries each component depends on.
 I hope to implement fragments in the future alongside caching with cache.modify instead of refetchQueries.

 In AppRouter.jsx, many of our routes are wrapped in the `<AuthRoute />` component, which is a render props that verifies a users' credentials based on the jwt token our backend sends to them on login.
 This allows us to lock out certain portions of the app to only admins or only authorized developers.